Frequently Asked Questions for Parents

 What services does Career Services provide?

 Career Services offers guidance on all aspects of career planning, job searching, and graduate study.
 In particular, our services include:

+- On-campus Interviews.
 We run an extremely active On-Campus Recruiting program through which employers come to Penn to present their organizations to our students, as well as interview them for permanent positions and summer jobs and internships.

 For many young men and women, college offers a chance to try out new roles, to take more control over their lives and decisions, and to assert their independence.
 While some parents are excited by their childrens' new-found sense of confidence, others find this stressful, as they may feel that their influence is waning.
 However, as we know from countless counseling sessions, your opinion and approval matter tremendously.
 Our research has shown that parents, not faculty members or peers, have the primary influence on students' career choices.
 Even when students make decisions which they know will disappoint their parents, this often causes them some conflict and pain.
 Conversely, some students try to make decisions pleasing to their parents (for example, emulating their parent's career path), and then agonize over why they are doing it to satisfy themselves or their parents.